A quadratic algorithm for road coloring: The case of periodic graphs

 Let us assume that $\A$ is equivalent to an automaton $\A'$ which has a stable pair $(s,t)$.
 Let $\B'$ be the quotient of $\A'$ by the congruence generated by $(s,t)$.
 Let $d$ be the period of $\A'$ (equal to the period of $\A$) and $d'$ the period of $\B'$.
-It is clear that $d'$ divides $d$.
-Let $w$ be the label of a cycle around a state $s$ of $\B'$.
-Let $\{p_1,\ldots, p_k\}$ be the congruence class of the states of $\A'$ that corresponds to $s$.
-Hence, after renumbering the states of $s$, there is an integer $i$ and a cycle in $\A'$ of length $|w| \times i$:
+Let us show that $d = d'$.